 - Youth Recruitment and Matching – Eligible youth are recruited through educational institutions, community organizations and the city’s workforce development system.
 Youth are matched to employers based on interest, skill level, and accessibility.
 Employers are invited to interview and select candidates; otherwise, GDYT staff will manage the placement process.

-- Workplace Readiness – GDYT youth are work readiness certified prior to placement.
-In addition, worksite monitors provide boosters throughout the summer.
+- Workplace Readiness – GDYT youth receive at least 12 hours of work readiness training prior to placement.

 - Employer Support – Every employer will be provided: 1) an Employer Orientation (live or virtual); 2) an Employer Tool Kit; and 3) a Worksite Monitor/Program Liaison.
 DESC serves as the employer of record and manages the youth payroll process.